 Adam believes in limited government, lower taxes, free markets, traditional values, the sanctity of life, the rule of law and the Constitution.
 He believes the best government is one that governs less.

 In addition to his service in state government, Adam is active in the Republican Party.
-He currently serves as Co-Chair of the Capital City Young Republicans and as the Congressional District 3 Chairman for the Young Republican Federation of Alabama.
-He serves on both the Montgomery County and State Republican Executive Committees.
+He currently serves as Chairman of the Capital City Young Republicans and as the Congressional District 3 Chairman for the Young Republican Federation of Alabama.
+He also serves on both the Montgomery County and State Republican Executive Committees.